Betti numbers, betti diagram

 Design a good data structure for storing Betti numbers (also for multigraded case).

-#1 Updated by John Abbott over 2 years ago
+#1 Updated by John Abbott almost 3 years ago

 Mario points out that for a non-graded case we will also need a datastructure.